 Contacts & Location

 The animal control officer works Monday to Friday.
-The city pound is located behind 40 Brook Street, and it is open to the public from 1 p.m. to 2 p.m., Monday to Friday.
+The city pound is located behind 40 Brook Street.
+Visitation is by appointment only please call 637-1559.

 Call the City’s Customer Service Line for service 24 hours a day, 7 days a week: 709-637-1666.